Noxious Weeds of Whitehorse

 Pink flowers

 All land owners have obligations under the Catchment and Land Protection Act 1994 (CaLP Act) to take action to eliminate or control declared noxious weeds.
-The Whitehorse Community Local Law 2014 ( PDF 280.06KB) also states that a land owner or tenant of Whitehorse properties cannot allow noxious weeds to grow on their property.
+The Whitehorse Community Local Law 2024 ( PDF 973.95KB) also states that a land owner or tenant of Whitehorse properties must take all reasonable steps to control, reduce and remove noxious weeds on that land.

 To help you identify if you have a declared noxious weed on your property, below is a list of the most common noxious weeds that are known to occur in the City of Whitehorse.
 For a full list of Victoria's declared noxious weeds and pest animals, visit the Victorian Department of Agriculture website.